The conflict between Moscow and Minsk could mark the beginning of one of the most important stages in the country’s movement away from Russia.

 Pictured: Belarusian President Aleksander Lukashenko during his Feb.
 3 press conference.
 Photo: Official website of the Belarusian President

 This article first appeared at the website of Carnegie Moscow Center.
-It was adjusted to Russia Direct’s editorial standards.
+It has been edited and condensed by Russia Direct’s editorial team.
 Read the original article here.

 Even if Minsk and Moscow are able to resolve their current dispute, the standoff will go down in history, at least in Belarus.
 After Belarus’s declaration of independence and the creation of its state infrastructure — its bureaucracy, currency, and armed forces — this conflict will be one of the most important stages in the country’s movement away from Russia.